microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 2. Do a search for yourself and click on your name in the list.
 3. In the **Profile** blade, copy the **Object ID** for your account.
 4. You will also need your `<fhir_proxy_app_name>` (**Portal** -> **Resource Group**).
-5. In Postman, go to the FHIR CALLS collection and click on the `GET Link Roles` call.
+5. In Postman, get a new access token.
+6. Then go to the FHIR CALLS collection and click on the `GET Link Roles` call.
-6. In the URL field for the request, you will see this string:
+7. In the URL field for the request, you will see this string:
     - `https://<fhir_proxy_app_name>.azurewebsites.net/manage/link/Practitioner/WDT000000003/<object-id>`
-7. Paste your `<fhir_proxy_app_name>` and `<object-id>` into the appropriate places in the string.
+8. Paste your `<fhir_proxy_app_name>` and `<object-id>` into the appropriate places in the string.
-8. Press **Send**.
+9. Press **Send**.
 You will get back a message saying the link has been established with a response code of `200`.

 See [here](https://github.com/microsoft/fhir-proxy/blob/main/docs/configuration.md#consent-opt-out-filter) for more information about the Consent Opt-Out filter in FHIR-Proxy.